 Program to delete variables of user defined data types

-Let's write a program to demonstrate the deletion of user defined object using the delete operator.
+Let's create a program to showcase the removal of a user-defined object by utilizing the delete operator.

 Program7.cpp